Subteams

 The Aerodynamics subteam is responsible for determining the configuration and dimensions of the aircraft required to best perform the competition missions and to maintain controlled flight.
 This includes a scoring analysis of the competition rules, sizing and stability calculations, airfoil selection, computational fluid dynamics (CFD) simulations, and wind tunnel tests.

 If you are interested in understanding the forces behind flight as well as the specific designs that are most efficient when optimizing for certain features, aerodynamics is for you!
-If you like to code, run performance analysis tests, and make fancy plots, then you should join Aerodynamics.
+If you want to learn to code in MATLAB, Python, or C++, run performance analysis tests, and make fancy plots, then you should join Aerodynamics.

 Scoring Analysis